SteveBand/IsraelHayomTask/README.md

 - **Docker Configuration for Each Framework:**

-  - Each of the Client and Server folders includes its own `Dockerfile` and `docker-compose.yml` to build and run the individual components.
+  - Each of the Client and Server folders includes its own `Dockerfile` to build and run the individual components.
   - The root-level `docker-compose.yml` combines these services with the MongoDB service, ensuring that the entire stack is built and executed together.

 - **Seeding:**